anjimene7/BedethequeKomga/README.md

     Leave both empty to process everything

+    `KOMGA_STATUS` Processes the book series in the specified status.
+By default, books are added to Komga in "En cours" (ONGOING) Status.
+On this script, by default, only refresh ONGOING and HIATUS (suspendu) status.
+But it can be forced to perform it for `'ONGOING'`, `'HIATUS'`, `'ENDED'` or `'ABANDONED'`, seperated by a coma `,`.

 3. Run the script using `python refreshMetadata.py` Note: Locked field will be automatically skipped

 **NB:**